 If you are setting up an e-commerce web site (shopping cart, online store, online shop), one of the decisions you will have to make is what system you are going to use for collecting payment.
 Payment can be handled off-line (by bank deposit, cheque, etc.) or automatically at the time of purchase by real-time credit card processing.
 In the case of off-line payment, the customer is provided with instructions for making a bank deposit or posting a cheque and the order is processed after payment is received.
 It is the simplest and least expensive system to set up but may present a barrier to some customers who are looking for the instant transaction that can be had using a credit card.
-When it comes to collecting credit card payments online in real time, there are two main types of systems:

 A merchant account is a special bank account that allows you to receive credit card payments.
 A regular shop that takes credit cards will have a merchant account.
 For internet payments, a special type of merchant account is required; it is called a ‘card not present’ merchant account.
 Usually the fees for this type of merchant account are higher since there is more risk of fraud.
 Most New Zealand banks can provide merchant accounts.
 In addition to having a merchant account you also need a payment gateway.
 The payment gateway acts as a ‘middle man’ between your merchant bank account and your web site to securely complete the transaction.
 With this type of system you usually pay fees to both the bank and the payment gateway and there are usually setup fees involved.
 You will also need to go through an application process and meet certain standards (e.g. business credit history) to qualify for a merchant account.
 For these types of systems the checkout can take place directly on your own web site (although the payment gateways typically also provide an option for doing the checkout on their web site).
 Examples of payment gateways that can be used with New Zealand merchant accounts include DPS, ANZ eGate, Paypro, Paystation and BNZ Buy-Line.

-NOTE: This was last updated in Feb ’09, so please check websites for up-to-date information
+NOTE: This was last updated in Aug 2019, so please check websites for up-to-date information